USEPA/WNTR/documentation/framework.rst

 * [VERTICES] section

 While the EpanetSimulator uses all EPANET model options, several model options are not used by the WNTRSimulator.
-Of the model options that directly apply to hydraulic simulation, **the following options are not supported by the WNTRSimualtor**:
+Of the EPANET model options that directly apply to hydraulic simulation, **the following options are not supported by the WNTRSimualtor**:

 * [DEMANDS] section (base demand for individual nodes from the [JUNCTIONS] section are used)
 * [EMITTERS] section